peanutmow/marx-knowledge-base/README.md

   <img alt="Ollama" src="https://img.shields.io/badge/ollama-local-orange">
 </p>

-A fully-local AI assistant trained on over **125+ primary works** of **Marx, Engels, Lenin, Trotsky, Luxemburg, and Gramsci**.
-Ask it anything — it retrieves the most relevant passages from original texts and synthesises a grounded, cited answer.
+A fully-local AI assistant trained on over **125+ primary works** of **Marx, Engels, and Lenin**.
+Retrieves the most relevant passages from original texts and synthesises a grounded, cited answer.

-**No cloud.
-No API keys.
-Runs entirely on your machine.**

 ---

 ## How it works